 3.1.
 DELIVERABLES

-None.
+None for this time period.

 3.2.
 STRATEGIES

-WG 23 has decided that a core document and 7 language-specific annexes, with at least two or three more in planning, creates a maintenance burden that makes it difficult to keep all portions of the document up to date in a single document.
+WG 23 has decided that a core document and seven language-specific annexes, with at least two or three more in planning, creates a maintenance burden that makes it difficult to keep all portions of the document up to date in a single document.